-When working with replication, one of the common tasks is adding a new slave for scale out.
-Although adding a new slave has been simplified with utilities like mysqlreplicate, provisioning the slave (copying data and getting replication started properly) can be a challenge if done manually.
+When working with replication, one of the most frequent maintenance tasks is adding a new slave for scale out.
+Although adding a new slave has been simplified with utilities like mysqlreplicate, provisioning the slave (copying data and getting replication started properly) can be a challenge (or at least tedious) if done manually.

 Fortunately, we have two utilities - mysqldbexport and mysqldbimport - that have been designed to work with replication so that when the export is generated, you can include the proper replication control statements in the output stream.

 mysqldbexport --server=root:root@localhost:13001 --all --export=both --rpl=master --rpl-user=rpl:rpl > data.sqlshell>

 mysqldbimport --server=root:root@localhost:13002 data.sql# Source on localhost: ... connected. # Importing definitions from data.sql.
 ERROR: The import operation contains GTID statements that require the global gtid_executed system variable on the target to be empty (no value).
 The gtid_executed value must be reset by issuing a RESET MASTER command on the target prior to attempting the import operation.
 Once the global gtid_executed value is cleared, you may retry the import. shell>

 mysql -uroot -proot -h 127.0.0.1 --port=13002 -e "RESET MASTER"shell>

 mysqldbimport --server=root:root@localhost:13002 data.sql# Source on localhost: ... connected. # Importing definitions from data.sql.
 CAUTION: The following 1 warning messages were included in the import file: # WARNING: A partial export from a server that has GTIDs enabled will by default include the GTIDs of all transactions, even those that changed suppressed parts of the database.
 If you don't want to generate the GTID statement, use the --skip-gtid option.
 To export all databases, use the --all and --export=both options. #...done.